Schäftlarn Abbey: Present day

 In February 2022, two S-Bahn trains collided head-on, resulting in one fatality and at least eighteen injured, some seriously.
 The injured passengers were brought to the nearby abbey.

 School

 The school was closed between 1941 and 1945 by the National Socialists.
 Immediately after the war the school, which is private, was re-opened as a "Progymnasium", that is to say, only for German forms 5 to 10 (equivalent to the Upper Fifth form), to the year before the Abitur.
 Abitur examinations were not conducted in Schäftlarn until 1973.
 In 2022 the school had just over 500 students, both day pupils (boys and girls) and boarders (boys only).
+It is widely known throughout Munich.
+The subway lines S7, as well as the busses 904 and 974 connect the school to the city.
+Therefore, students come from all over Munich and the suburbs bordering the city.